Applications under the EU Settlement Scheme.

 The EEA Residence card is no longer available; all EEA Nationals and their family members are.
 However, they can now apply for pre-settled status under the EU Settlement Scheme.

 Settled status under the EU Settlement Scheme replaced the permanent residence card.

 Extended family members can’t longer join EEA Nationals under the EEA Regulations 2016.

 Non-EEA unmarried partners of the EEA Nationals can join their EEA National partners under the EU Settlement Scheme.
 They can do this by providing evidence of the long-term relationship by 31 December 2020.

-This means demonstrating that they had been cohabiting together for 2 years.
+It means demonstrating that they had been cohabiting together for two years.
 Evidence could include:

 - documents showing joint finances